SyntropyDev/SyntropyDev.github.io/_drafts/what-we-do.md

 ### Products
 We know what it takes to make great apps.
 Whether you want to extend a current product, or create an new one altogether, we can help.

 Having a great idea is only half the battle.
-We know what it takes to make great software and we love to help individuals and businesses bring their ideas for apps and websites to market
+We know what it takes to make great software and we love to help individuals and businesses bring their ideas for apps and websites to market.

+# Automate Paperwork
+##